 - Ultra high profile: Maximum projection with the narrowest base

-At Svelta Plastic Surgery in Miami, our expert surgeons use 3D imaging and detailed measurements to help you select the implant type and profile that will achieve your ideal results.
+At Svelta Plastic Surgery in Miami, our board-certified surgeons use 3D imaging and detailed measurements to help you select the implant type and profile that will achieve your ideal results.